 Yes, or at least that’s what we hope for!
 And sometimes, some children will.
 But many kids won’t, at least some of the time.
 And if we want to get through

 the evening without a rupture in our relationship, it helps to understand what’s happening.

 Here are five reasons kids often struggle when you end Special Time -- and Solutions to transform the drama.

 1. Her cup isn't yet full.

 "quality time" may not be enough for your child, especially if she can't count on it daily.
-She's finally got your undivided attention; why should
+This is worsened if all day you've had to shoo her away

 Imagine you've been waiting for a few days for quality time with your partner.
 After five minutes of a lovely connection, your partner says, "Sorry, we have to stop now."